 Coccidia in puppies can cause severe health problems.
-This parasite affects both domestic and wild animals and can cause an intestinal disease that takes time to treat and can result in death if untreated.
+This parasite affects both domestic and wild animals and can cause an intestinal disease that requires lengthy treatment and can result in death if untreated.
 However, with good sanitation practices and regular checkups, it can be prevented or caught early so your puppy can get back to good health.

 What Is Coccidia?

 Coccidiosis is relatively common in dogs.
 The parasite colonizes the lining of the intestine, and adult dogs often have coccidia in their system without getting sick.
 Puppies less than a month old are affected most often with the intestinal disease, and are the most vulnerable.
 Many adult dogs infected with coccidiosis never show obvious signs of being ill.

 Different protozoal parasites, like Giardia, as well as other diseases can make puppies and adult dogs exhibit symptoms similar to those seen with coccidiosis.
 Your veterinarian will be able to diagnose the difference.